Superheroes surprise pediatric patients at Winfield hospital

 "My kid was kind of down in the dumps dealing with his sickle cell crisis.
 When he heard about superheroes coming in, he brightened up," said his father Veldee Banks.

-Several organizations teamed up to make this day special, including the Superhero Collective, run by Tim Brigham, or, as has was known Monday, Batman.
+Several organizations teamed up to make this day special, including the Superhero Collective, run by Tim Brigham, or, as he was known Monday, Batman.

 Brigham started the Superhero Collective a few years ago when his young son was in the hospital and he saw how staff went to great lengths to cheer up patients.